stelzinga/MF/Management_Framework-Appendix.md

 Controlling
 Reflects Management Function Controlling, and serves as a scribble section for aspects of this Management Function.
 In most cases it just points to [MGT: 04.Controlling], but during the performance of the Management Cycle, ideas, small projects to improve Controlling can be collected here, and later ported to the permanent note or to MSS.
 ________________________________________
-## BuJo MSS (Software)
-MSS, see [## MSS], has 7 Sheets implementing the BuJo concepts discussed above to the Managerial 7, see [MGT: 99.Legend ## Management Cycle].
-BuJO MSS is essentially BuJo logic implemented within the MSS framework.

-### BuJo MSS Concepts
-A key feature is the fact that 7 dedicated *Logs* are used, one for each of the Managerial 7.
-These Logs are captured in [MSS: M0] to [MSS: M6].
-BuJo MSS is similar to standard BuJo, but the implementation is simpler because of the use of:
-- Only a few dedicated sheets collecting entries relevant to each Managerial 7
-- Formulas to generate enriched data (Calculated Columns)

-Data
-A dataset in BuJo MSS is called a *Journal Entry*, an *MT Entry* or just *Entry* and is entered as a single row in the sheet.
-Unlike BuJo, BuJo MSS has a broader dataset driven by various columns.
-As a result, an MT Entry is broken down across several columns as opposed to the single item/line in standard BuJo.
-There are two *types* of columns: *Calculated Columns* and *Manual Columns*.
-The content of the Manual Columns drive all other aspects of BuJo MSS through the Calculated Columns.

-Goals, Sub-Goals and Tracking Type are maintained as Static Data in [MSS: Static] and have attributes associated to them that are used in Calculated Columns like the order of Sorting, whether or not to report, etc. Goals are standard and require, in general, no updates.
-Sub-Goals depend on the focus a Venture wants to have within a Goal each year.

-Index
-There is no index as data is logged in one sheet for each of the Managerial 7.

-Rapid Logging
-The Rapid Logging method is used in Column = Tasks.

-Log
-There is only one Log per each Managerial 7.
-Each sheet's calculated columns display dimensions like Day, Week, etc., which in standard BuJo are considered separate Logs.

-Collections
-Collections are represented by Column headers.
-All column headers can be used.
-Tag, specifically, was designed for the purpose of Collections.
-As the name implies, Tag allows setting one *or more* key words for an Entry.

-Migration
-There is *no* notion of migration of data from one Log to another or to a Collection in BuJo MSS.
-The capacity to filter and sort data achieves the concept of migration e.g. filter on Time, Open Tasks, Tags, etc.
-There *is* a notion of year-end cleaning, see below.

-### BuJo MSS Process - Yearly - Cleaning
-TBC

-### BuJo MSS Process - Yearly - Roadmap
-At the start of each year the Roadmap needs to be established, see also [## Roadmap], as follows:
-- If Sub-Goals have been pre-defined, use those, else create them in [MSS: Static ## Sub-Goal].
-- Add new Projects and assign a Sub-Goal
-- Update existing Projects / Potentials similar to the step above if they are to be in the current Roadmap

-From this point onward, maintain the Projects that are part of the Roadmap through Notes and Tasks.
-See also [### BuJo MSS vs Planning].
-The same can be done for Management and Routines.

-### BuJo MSS Reporting
-BuJo MSS is setup in line with MSS principles in that reporting from it is achieved using pivot tables.
-The use of Tag helps defining content for different Stakeholders.
-________________________________________
 ## Holistic Data Approach
 See [## Data & Info] further below under [# ASSETS].